juliano-lopes/accessibility-by-force/README.md

 * The emogi buttons will be labeled above the message writing field in the footer;
 * After the message writing field, there will be a button with the label "Record voice message" if the text field is clear, or "Send text message" if it is filled;
 * When you click on the "Record Voice Message" button, a "Cancel recording" button, the recording time and another button with the label "Send voice message" will appear below the message field;
+* The phone number of unsaved contacts will be replaced by "Message from" in group conversations to make it easier to read the messages;

 #### Hotkeys
 After enabling WhatsappWebWithMoreAccessibility, the following shortcut keys are available: